hadosolution/privacy/crabxiangqi/index.md

 These events contain no moves, names or anything you type.
 We only look at them in aggregate.
-In the European Economic Area, the United Kingdom and Switzerland, your choice in the form described in section 2 also decides what Firebase may store.
+In the European Economic Area, the United Kingdom and Switzerland, your choice in the form described in section 2 also decides what Firebase may store from then on.
+The form appears once the app has started, so before you answer it Firebase may already record its automatic events, such as the app being opened for the first time (`first_open`) and the start of a session (`session_start`).
+Those carry only the identifiers and approximate location listed above, and nothing about your games.

 ## 4. Crash reports — Firebase Crashlytics